mlflow/mlflow/README.md

 This is the Nagra fork readme.
 README.rst is the official one.

-The idea is to contribute to MLFlow as much as possible, but while PRs are reviewed, this repo is used to build the custome version of MLFlow used by Insight.
+The idea is to contribute to MLFlow as much as possible, but while PRs are reviewed, this repo is used to build the custom version of MLFlow used by Insight.

 ## Branch policy